priestc/CryptoCollector/README.md

 Abilities
 =========

-CoinStove is still very young.
+CoinCollector is still very young.
 At this time, you can...

 * Watch the *TC/USD value of an existing address, (i.e. 'watch only addresses')
 * Watch the current exchange rate of each supported currency